-N. Contractor Member Complaints, Grievances, and Appeal Reporting
+O. Contractor Member Complaints, Grievances, and Appeal Reporting

 The Contractor shall maintain a health information system to track the receipt and resolution of verbal, in-person, and written Complaints, Grievances, and Appeals.
-The Contractor shall submit to the Division by the fifteenth (15th) business day of the month after the end of each month, a mutually agreed upon summary report of all Provider and Member Complaints, Grievances, and Appeals as illustrated in this contract.
+The Contractor shall submit to the Division monthly and by the fifteenth (15th) business day after the close of the quarter, a mutually agreed upon summary report of all Provider and Member Complaints, Grievances, and Appeals as illustrated in this Contract.
 The system and the tracking logs shall be made accessible to the Division for review.

-The Contractor shall also submit to the Division by the fifteenth (15th) day of the month after the end of each month a detailed log of all Member Grievances and Appeals and all Provider Complaints, Grievances and Appeals made on behalf of a Member under this Contract.
+The Contractor shall also submit to the Division monthly and by the fifteenth (15th) business day after the close of the quarter a detailed log of all Member Complaints, Grievances and Appeals and all Provider Complaints, Grievances and Appeals made on behalf of a Member under this Contract.

-- 1. Grievance and Complaint categories identified shall be organized or grouped by the following general guidelines:
+- 1. Grievance and Complaint categories identified shall be organized or grouped by the following general guidelines: - a.

-- a.
 Transportation;

 - b.
 Access to Services/Providers;

 - c.
-Provider Care and Treatment:
+Provider Care and Treatment;

 - d.
 Contractor Customer Service;

 - e.
 Payment and Reimbursement Issues; and

 - f.
 Administrative Issues.

 - 2. Appeal categories identified shall be organized or grouped by the following general guidelines:

 - a.
 Transportation;

 - b.
 Contractor Administrative Issues; and

 - c.
-Benefit Denial or Limitation. - 3.
-The log shall contain the following information for each Complaint, Grievance or Appeal: - a.
-The date of the communication; - b.
-The Member's Mississippi Medicaid identification number; - c.
-Whether the Complaint, Grievance or Appeal was written or verbal; - d.
-Indication of whether the dissatisfaction was a Complaint, Grievance or an Appeal; - e.
-The category, specified in subsection 1, of each inquiry; - f.
-A description of subcategories or specific reason codes for each Complaint, Grievance and Appeal; - g.
-The resolution (detailed information about how the Complaint, Grievance or Appeal was resolved); and - h.
+Benefit Denial or Limitation.

+- 3. The log shall contain the following information for each Complaint, Grievance, or Appeal:

+- a.
+The date of the communication;

+- b.
+The Member's Mississippi Medicaid identification number;

+- c.
+Whether the Complaint, Grievance or Appeal was written or verbal;

+- d.
+Indication of whether the dissatisfaction was a Complaint, Grievance or an Appeal;

+- e.
+The category, specified in subsection 1, of each inquiry;

+- f.
+A description of subcategories or specific reason codes for each Complaint, Grievance and Appeal;

+- g.
+The resolution (detailed information about how the Complaint, Grievance or Appeal was resolved); and

+- h.
 The resolution date.

-The Contractor shall submit to the Division within thirty (30) calendar days of filing a copy of any report regarding specific Complaints, Grievances, or Appeals or its system for tracking Complaints, Grievances and Appeals required to be filed with the Mississippi Department of Insurance.
+The Contractor shall submit to the Division within thirty (30) calendar days of filing a copy of any report regarding specific Complaints, Grievances, or Appeals or its system for tracking Complaints, Grievances, and Appeals required to be filed with the Mississippi Department of Insurance.

-O. Confidentiality of Records
+P. Confidentiality of Records